jpgf07/quarto-actions/README.md

 * Major version changes (`v1` to `v2`) will often come with breaking changes, and workflows might require manual updates.

 PR Testing Purposes - Label Actions

+Adding more lines for PR Check.

+Trying to determine labels for the size of the changes.

+Testing...